 The essence of the fighting game, distilled and then applied to an entirely unexpected genre and setting.
 For Honor might look like a triple-A developer’s take on Mount & Blade, but under its armour lies a complex and demanding combat system to do Street Fighter proud.

 It’s a very modern game release: beta tested within an inch of its life, and thusly pretty stable from release day onwards.
-Ubisoft have had to step in and address some imbalances, along with - and you’ll be shocked to hear this - banning some players who were using the multiplayer game to basically be dicks, but broadly, For Honor has been a success story from day one.
+Ubisoft have had to step in and address some imbalances, along with - and you’ll be shocked to hear this - banning some players who were using the multiplayer game to basically be dicks, but broadly, For Honor has been a contender for one of the best games of 2017 from day one.

 Don’t go into it expecting a solo experience with meat and substance, though - this is really all about meeting people in the online servers and trying to cleave them in half before you run out of breath.